-3 Free Nature Scavenger Hunt Printables for Kids (In 2023)
+3 Free Nature Scavenger Hunt Printables for Kids (In 2024)

-These free nature scavenger hunt printables for kids will get you outside!
+Free nature scavenger hunt printables for kids will get you outside!
 Turn everyday kids into incredible explorers!

 What are some good outdoor nature scavenger hunts?